Resentment in a Family Business: Why It Builds and What to Do About It.

 A competitor moves into your market while you're still circling the same internal conversation you've been having since last year.

-A key employee — not family, just good at their job — reads the room.
+A key non-family employee reads the room.
 Decides this isn't a place they want to stay.
 Leaves.
 You lose them and you never fully understand why.

 A decision that needed to happen in Q1 gets pushed to Q3.
 By then the opportunity is gone.
 The business moves slower than it should.
 Everyone pretends that's just how things are.